 Q. How do I apply for the awards?

-A. There is an online application process with available downloadable forms to preview nomination requirements.
-The nomination process for the 2012 awards is open from May 18, 2012 to July 13, 2012 at 11 pm Pacific time.
-DEADLINE EXTENDED!
-The deadline for nominations is now July 27, 2012 at 11 pm Pacific time.
+A. There is an online application with available downloadable forms to preview nomination requirements.
+The nomination process for the 2013 awards is open from May 24, 2013 to July 19, 2013 at 11:59 pm Central time.

 Q. Is there a cost to apply?
 How can I pay?